prefixFelix/WordClockPy/README.md

 ## Screenshots

 Depending on the led type, the color selection in the web interface also changes.
 The rest of the interface remains the same.
+A complete screenshot can be found [here](img/full-web-interface.png).

 <p align="center">
 <img alt="color selection overview" src="img/interface-types.png"/>